 We believe Bayani Hockey has a historic opportunity in Southeast Asia in two ways:

 One, the game is new here.

 Two, we can make our core equipment, street hockey sticks, from plastic trash.

 Believe it or not, no one’s done that before.
 Or grown the game of hockey widely here.

-We’ve started in the Philippines, the third biggest source of plastic pollution in the world and the heart of a critically important coral region that is said to be the Amazon of the Oceans.
+We’ve started in the Philippines, 3rd biggest source of plastic pollution in the world & the heart of a critically important coral region that’s said to be the Amazon of the Oceans.

 One, plastic pollution in the Philippines and Southeast Asia affects the rest of the world.

-Two, much of the plastic packaging and other plastics littering Southeast Asia are from products or plastic plants of companies from the US, Canada, Japan and those of Europe.
+Two, much of the plastic packaging & other plastics littering Southeast Asia are from products or plastic plants of companies from the US, Canada, Japan & those of Europe.

 Three, plastic pollution is connected to many of the world’s other massive problems: from the continued rise of many types of cancer, diseases like obesity, diabetes, autism, Alzheimers, and many reproductive problems and infertility, to ocean acidification, atmospheric warming, superstorms and the consequential unemployment, poverty, displacement, unrest and war.

 Learn how here.